marawat/DailyJournal/README.md

 ##########################################################################################################################################################################
 Day 2:
-Context:
-Emotional Triggers:
+Context: Watching emotional scene in movie/serial/youtube--involving patriotisim, someone sacrificing Emotional Triggers: Cry, shortness of breath
-Why are you allowing these triggers hit you?--->
-Was there any reason to be emotional of these themes ??
+Why are you allowing these triggers hit you?---> somehow I feel I am the one who is sufferer or doer here Was there any reason to be emotional of these themes ??
+NO--Red Flagged

 ##########################################################################################################################################################################
 Day 3: